oserdaro/oserdaro/README.md

 - 🌱 I’m currently learning Data Science at Clarusway Academy
 - 👯 I’m looking to collaborate on Data Analysis with Pandas
 - 💬 Skills: Python, Microsoft PowerBI, Microsoft VBA, Google Sheets, MySQL, JIRA, HTML / CSS
-- 📫 You can reach me at: oserdaro@gmail.com
 - ⚡ Fun fact: I like travelling.
 I read and write.
 I do various sports.
 I like researching, critical thinking, analysing and making meaning.

 ### Languages and Tools